TheJelmega/prog-lang/design/README.md

 }

 struct Baz {
-    pub(mod) use Foo, //< 'b' will not not be `pub`, but `pub(mod)` instead
+    pub(mod) use Foo, //< 'b' will not be `pub`, but `pub(mod)` instead
-    // use Bar,       //< uncommenting this like will result in a compile error, as 'c' is not visible from 'Baz' mut use lib.Quux, //< Mutably include `lib.Quux`
+    // use Bar,       //< uncommenting this like will result in a compile error, as 'c' is not visible from outside of 'Baz' mut use lib.Quux, //< Mutably include `lib.Quux`
 }

-// When compiler, Baz will result in struct ...Baz {
+// When compiler, Baz will result in struct Baz {
     pub(mod) a:  i32,
     pub(mod) b:  i32,
              qq: i32 = 1,